 Robert DeVellis, PhD

 Bob DeVellis is a social/health psychologist whose general interests center on how social variables and individual differences influence health behavior and adaptation to illness.
-Current research interests include the role of interpersonal skills in social support and cognitive/emotional factors in adjustment to chronic illness, specifically arthritis.
-He is also interested in the development of scales to measure health- related variables.
+His research interests include the role of interpersonal skills in social support and cognitive/emotional factors in adjustment to chronic illness, specifically arthritis.
+He is also interested in the development of scales to measure health-related variables.
 Dr. DeVellis retired from full-time work with the Department of Health Behavior in 2012, but has remained active; the fourth edition of his highly-cited text, "Scale Development: Theory and Applications," is in press and will be published by Sage in 2017.